-Silhouetted by glowing, flame-colored cliffs as shrub hurtles down the hillside in big cloudy tufts, with the odd cow convening on the languid shore: Girolata is a magical world of its own.
+Silhouetted by glowing, flame-colored cliffs as shrub hurtles down the hillside in cloudy tufts, with the odd cow convening on the languid shore: Girolata is a magical world of its own.
 Situated on the southernmost tip of a UNESCO World Heritage reserve in Corsica and completely inaccessible by car, Girolata usually eludes the masses.
-Though it does tend to become a little busier during high summer, when cruises disembark in the next village.
-But even then, yacht charters still have a keen advantage, being able to enjoy Girolata practically all to themselves in mornings and evenings – and it's well worth an overnight stop.
+Though, it does tend to become a little busier during high summer when cruises disembark in the next village.
+But even then, yacht charters still have a keen advantage as they can enjoy Girolata practically all to themselves in the mornings and evenings – and it's well worth an overnight stop.

-Delving into its underwater grottos is an otherworldly experience, and whilst in the waters, you might find you're greeted by a traveling pod of dolphins.
-Gourmands will also have a whale of a time too at one of its only restaurants, stippled into the bottom of the brooding escarpment.
-It would be almost criminal to not order the Scandola lobster, plucked from the waters in the cold husk of dawn.
+Delving into its underwater grottos is an otherworldly experience, and in the waters, you will find you may be greeted by much fascinating marine life, including a traveling pod of dolphins.
+Gourmands will also have a whale of a time at one of its only restaurants, stippled into the bottom of the brooding escarpment.
+It would be almost criminal to not order the Scandola lobster plucked from the waters in the cold husk of dawn.

 You can certainly sip pastis in peace on this island — which is another purchase made by the liquor mastermind Paul Ricard